 Add 230 mg of magnesium turnings and 5 mL anhydrous diethyl ether to a large reaction tube.
-Add 1 mL of bromobenzene to the tube and then have your TA add one iodine crystal.
-Shake the reaction tube vigorously until the brown color starts to fade away.
-As the mixture becomes cloudy, look for signs of bubbling (if not, gently grind the mixture with a glass rod).
-Once refluxing begins, slowly add another 3 mL of bromobenzene, and cap the reaction tube with a rubber septum containing a needle through the center.
+Add 1 mL of bromobenzene to the tube and gently grind the magnesium with a large glass rod, taking care not to break the reaction tube when grinding.
+As the mixture becomes cloudy, look for signs of bubbling (refluxing).
+Once refluxing begins, slowly add another 3 mL of bromobenzene and tightly cap the reaction vial.
 Swirl the contents periodically.
+Once refluxing has ceased, cautiously vent the tube.
+[Warning: Slowly unscrew the cap to prevent the violent release of the reaction tube contents.]
 The reaction is completed when either the magnesium is all consumed or refluxing has ceased.